 January 15, 1983 - MPR’s Stephen Smith profiles Edgar Allan Poe with stage actor Jake Esau.
 Segment includes interview with Esau and reading from Poe’s work.

-November 15, 1983 - Eugene McCarthy, former Minnesota senator speaking at the Minneapolis Institute of Arts.
-McCarthy’s address was titled "Growing Up in Rural Minnesota".
-McCarthy speaks of experiences in his hometown of Watkins, some of which were expressed in a collection of poems entitled "Gene McCarthy's Minnesota".
-During the hour, McCarthy reads about a dozen pieces from that book.
+November 15, 1983 - Eugene McCarthy, former Minnesota senator and presidential candidate, speaks at the Minneapolis Institute of Arts.
+McCarthy’s address was titled "Growing Up in Rural Minnesota.”
+McCarthy speaks of experiences in his hometown of Watkins, some of which were expressed in a collection of poems entitled Gene McCarthy's Minnesota.

 November 22, 1984 - A rebroadcast of MPR’s Kim Hodgson visiting poet Bill Holm in Minneota, Minnesota, and talking with Holm about his small town and the people who live there.

-February 14, 1985 - MPR’s Doug Hamilton speaks with local English Professor and poet Michael Dennis Brown on the state of modern love poetry today.
+February 14, 1985 - MPR’s Doug Hamilton speaks with local English professor and poet Michael Dennis Brown on the state of modern love poetry today.
 Brown speaks on poetry’s decreasing popularity in comparison to other forms of media and expression.
 He also talks about his expectations for the future of poetry and how he hopes it evolves and grows with the world’s changes.